TheM1ddleM1n/LinuxChromeOS/README.md

 - enter any username (that is approprite ofc)
 - and put disk size at however much ur wanting to (Min is 10GB to run.
 Max is 38.2GB.)
 - then press install
-- Installation should take roughly 2-3 mins (depending on how much storage u want it to take fr)
+- Installation should take roughly 2-3 mins (depending on how much storage u want it to take up)

 After installation has finished, it should automatically open up the terminal!